Skateside/ariajs/README.md

   // -> "aria-haspopup"
   ```

-  <small>(`ARIA.normalise` has the alias `ARIA.normalize` to assist developers who know/prefer American English.
-The two methods are completely interchangeable - updating one will automatically change the other.)</small>
+  `ARIA.normalise` has the alias `ARIA.normalize` to assist developers who know/prefer American English.
+The two methods are completely interchangeable - updating one will automatically change the other.

 - Work without the `aria` property by using an alternative interface - perfect for third-party libraries which don't control the environment.